gramaziokohler/compas_timber/src/compas_timber_structures/presets/README.md

+collection of constants and settings:
 * standard cross-sections
 * material property constants
-* tooling parameters of machines/products (e.g. of a saw)
+* tooling parameters of machines/products (e.g. of a particular saw model)
 * etc.